Jacreator/alx-system_engineering-devops/0x00-shell_basics/README.md

 the file 102-tree create multiple directory as tree

-the file 103-commas display a list of files and directory with commas seperating them
+the file 103-commas display a list of files and directory with commas seperating them the file school.mgc do some things i dont know yet